Ilndvm/SandBox/README.md

 C#
 Unity Input System

-Requirements
+Requirements:
-Unity Hub
+Unity Hub,
 Unity Editor (editor version: 6000.0.37f1)

-Notes
+Notes:
 The project is intended for learning and experimentation.
 Performance depends on chunk drawing range and noise settings.
 All parameters are exposed and can be modified through the UI or scripts.

-License
+License:
 This project is provided for educational use.
 Feel free to explore, modify, and extend it.